 See how the locals made this delicious young jackfruit stew!

-Bakmi goreng is a noodle dish that originated from Chinese cooking tradition.
+Mie goreng or Bakmi Goreng is a noodle dish that originated from Chinese cooking tradition.
 Bakmi is Chinese-style wheat noodles, but it has a thickness of Japanese udon.
 In this dish, it will be stir-fried with meat, veggies, and eggs.

 26. Balado Terong (Eggplants With Chili Sauce)